Part of speech: noun

 A lover of learning; a student or scholar.

 An astrologer or predictor.

 "If I've earned a reputation for anything, I hope it's for being a lifelong philomath."

 "Go back in the family tree, and you'll find a few wise women and even a philomath."

 If you've ever described yourself as an audiophile (a lover of high-quality music and audio equipment) or a bibliophile (a lover of books), you already understand half of this word.
 A philomath is a lover of learning — particularly mathematics, philosophy, and other humanities.

 Did you Know?

 The close cousin of a philomath is a polymath.
 The philomath truly loves learning in specific categories, but the polymath has a broad swath of knowledge.
-They might not know everything about one subject, as a philomath might, but they are knowledgeable in many (poly) areas.
+They might not have a deep well of knowledge in one subject, as a philomath might, but they are learned in many (poly) areas.